rexray/vg-docker-rexray/README.md

  - `VG_SCALEIO_GW_DOCKER` - Default is `true` which installs the Gateway as a Docker image. `false` will install it as a traditional Linux service.
  - `VG_DOCKER_INSTALL` - Default is `true`.
  - `VG_REXRAY_INSTALL` - Default is `true`.
  - `VG_SWARM_INSTALL` - Default is `false`.
-Set to `true` to automatically configure Docker Swarm.
+Set to `true` to automatically configure Docker Swarm with `master` being the Docker Swarm master.
  - `VG_SCALEIO_RAM` - Default is `1024`.
 Depending on the docker images being used, RAM needs to be increased to 1.5GB or 2GB for node01 and node02.
-Master will always use 3GB
+Master will always use 3GB.
  - `VG_SCALEIO_VERIFY_FILES` - Default is `true`.
 This will verify the ScaleIO package is available for download.
+ - `VG_VOLUME_DIR` - Default will use the current working path (`pwd`) for placement of volumes.

 1. `git clone https://github.com/thecodeteam/vg-docker-rexray`
 2. `cd vg-docker-rexray`